-The Over The Hill Hikers began, modestly enough, in the summer of 1979 with a handful of friends hiking past Jose's Bridge to the rocky ledges at Great Falls for a picnic lunch..In later weeks they moved on to stiffer climbs of nearby peaks in the Sandwich Range of the White Mountains.
+Over The Hill Hikers began, modestly enough, in the summer of 1979 with a handful of friends hiking past Jose's Bridge in North Sandwich to the rocky ledges at Great Falls for a picnic lunch.In later weeks they would move on to more challenging climbs in nearby peaks of the Sandwich Range in the White Mountains.

-Lib Bates, the "Den Mother", and her late husband Charlie Crooker, retired to Sandwich a couple of years later and quietly stepped forward to organize the group and to broaden its reach.
-As the daughter of one of the first AMC hut masters, Red Mac Gregor, Lib had been hiking in New Hampshire all her life and looked forward to taking her friends on favorite trails.
+Lib Bates, the "Den Mother", and her late husband Charlie Crooker, would retire to Sandwich a couple of years later and quietly step forward to organize the group and broaden its reach.
+As the daughter of one of the first AMC hut masters, Red Mac Gregor, Lib had been hiking in New Hampshire all her life.
+She looked forward to taking her friends on her favorite trails.

-Under her leadership the Sandwich hiking group literally took off, bagging 4000 footers week by week, nearly always on Tuesdays.
-Overnights at the huts and the Glen in Pittsburg were thrown in from time to time..recently ski groups have visited the Balsams and Bethel Inn.
-In 1986 the schedule was expanded to include a fall trip outside of New Hampshire..recent trips to do the 4000 footers in Maine, excursions to Montana and the Alps have been well received..
+Under her leadership the Sandwich hiking group literally took off, bagging 4000 footers week by week, nearly always on a Tuesday.
+The hikers would throw in overnights at the AMC huts and the Glen in Pittsburg from time to time.
+Ski groups formed and they visited the Balsams and Bethel Inn.
+In 1986 the schedule was expanded to include a fall trip outside of New Hampshire.
+More recent trips to do the 4000 footers in Maine, excursions to Montana and the hiking in the Alps have been well received.

 The club grew to over 100 people on the roster plus some non-hiking spouses.
 Currently 66 hikers have climbed the New Hampshire 4000 footers.
 25 have done it twice.
 10 three times.
 Jocelyn Gutchess and Pat Russell 4 times and Mary Cullen, at last count, completed her 8th time.
 Some of the members are going to work on completing the GRID and even Red Lining the trails in the Whites.